-DOCTORAL RESEARCH 7-15 credits (May be repeated.)
-Prerequisite: approval of the Student Advisory Committee for Ph.D. research in physics, physical chemistry, polymer science, applied mathematics or electrical engineering.
-Original research by a Ph.D. candidate in various disciplines under the guidance of physics faculty.
+DOCTORAL RESEARCH May be repeated.)
+Prerequisite: approvai of the Student Advisory Committee for Ph.D. research in physics, physical chemistry, polymer science, applied mathematics or electrical engineering.
+Original research by a Ph.D. candidate in various disciplines under the guidance